About us

-We have a helpful team of Peer Support Workers at the Porterbrook Gender Identity Clinic, their names are Helen (She/Her) and Sam (They/Them)
+We have a helpful team of peer support workers at the Gender Identity Clinic.
+Their names are Helen (She/Her), Sam (They/Them) and Luc (They/Them)

-They offer you person-centred, emotional support whilst you prepare for your first appointment at the clinic.
+They can offer you person-centred, emotional support whilst you prepare for your first appointment at the clinic.

-Tap the expandable boxes below to find out a little more about the Peer Support workers at the Porterbrook Gender Identity Clinic.
+Tap the expandable boxes below to find out a little more about the peer support workers at the Gender Identity Clinic.

 Helen (She/Her)

-• I am a trans women – I transitioned through the clinic between 2007 and 2010 after a four year wait.
+• I am a trans woman – I transitioned through the clinic between 2007 and 2010 after a four year wait

 • My background is in engineering; it was this job that helped me to find the creative side within myself.
-Since working at the NHS, it has broadened my creativity and gave me a glimpse into creating my own art in relation to my lived experience of being a trans woman.
+Since working at the NHS, it has broadened my creativity and given me a glimpse into creating my own art in relation to my lived experience of being a trans woman

 Helen standing in front of a Trans flag